shadiaali/Ali_Shadia_IID-SVG/README.md

 # Infographic
-An infographic on types of millennials, which pulls data from an SQL database and is animated with Greensock.
+An infographic on types of millennials, which pulls data from an SQL database and is animated with WOWjs and Animate.css.

  ## Deployment on your local machine (MAC)